-Process mining for transparency in your processes
+Process mining consulting for transparency in your processes

-Optimization of your processes with process mining
+Consulting for the optimization of your processes with process mining

 How does process mining work?

 Process mining compares real processes with the ideal processes of theory or best practice solutions.
 This provides insight and transparency.
 Especially in IT processes of indirect areas it is much harder to see if a process is running optimally compared to the physical processes in production.
 These IT processes are less tangible, which is why insight into the real process is needed.
 Without a process model, such an analysis is hardly conceivable.
 We obtain this process model by looking at all existing data of the IT systems.
 Data about business processes are stored in log files and databases.
 The large amount of data requires an approach similar to data analysis in data mining.
 The approach is first to prepare the data and visualize it in a process diagram.
 This enables the identification of, for example, additional work and sneak paths.
 In practice, the deviation of processes, e.g. in the lead time, is recognized by means of key performance indicators, so-called KPI.
 Process mining goes one step further and analyzes the process and identifies the reason for the delay and thus helps to eliminate it.
 Data mining thus goes beyond the mere visualization of bottlenecks.

 How do deviations from the ideal process occur?

 Process mining can be used to identify deviations from the ideal process.
 Reality often looks different from the ideal.
 This is also the case with business processes, e.g. in purchasing or sales.
 In reality, these are much more complex, unstructured and less clear than described in documented processes.
 The way employees think that processes run and how they run in reality also differ significantly.
 Misinformation can be a critical problem in organizations.
 Therefore, it is very important to understand the difference between reality and ideal.
 So how does this deviation between reality and ideal state occur:

 Employees spend a lot of time on rework and additional steps that are not foreseen in the described processes.